Getting Started Exploring SDKs with REPL-Driven Development in Node.js,

 And finally we can enter the simple REPL that ships with PHP and require the Square Connect SDK:

 $ php -a Interactive shell php > require_once('vendor/square/connect/autoload.php'); php > ▊

 PHP’s built-in REPL doesn’t have many features so it’s worth considering an alternative such as Boris.

-We’ll use Mono to run CSharp on macOS.
-This package takes a while to install compared to the others:
+We’ll use Mono and NuGet to run CSharp on macOS.
+These packages takes a while to install compared to the others:

 Then we can use

 nuget to install the Square Connect SDK for CSharp:

 Mono ships with a CSharp REPL, so we’ll use that.
 We’ll just have to point the REPL at the Square Connect SDK